 - 529 Garage project website

 Macdonald Campus self-serve bikes

 Through its BIXI program, the City of Montreal offers public-use bicycles available at a variety of 24-hour self-serve locations across town.
 Bike rentals are available from April through November, and can be returned to any BIXI station.
-Rates start at $5 a day, and monthly and annual plans are available.

 Visit the BIXI website for more information